laxmimanoj/message-broker/docs/RabbitMQ.md

 - publisher-->exchange--with routes/bindings-->queue<--subscribes/acks-->consumer
 ### Exchanges
 - Exchanges are AMQP entities where messages are sent to the message broker
 - Exchanges take a message and routes to one or more queues.
-The type of routing routing depends on exchange type used and exchanging rules called bindings
+The type of routing depends on exchange type used and exchanging rules called bindings
 - Exchanges are generally defined with attributes
 - Examples of attributes are
 -- Name